 “We approach it as if we were a consultant for your business,” says Tim Thyne, head of customer development at Help Scout.
 “Our job in sales, first and foremost, is to understand the way your business operates and the processes and tools you have in place.
 Then we can recommend how best to proceed and help navigate the transition.
 Sales isn’t about convincing you to use Help Scout.
 It’s about helping you understand your options and being your personal concierge through the process.”

 Letting the product upsell itselfAverage revenue per customer, by number of billing cycles: Help Scout’s expansion revenue primarily comes from customers adding more users to their accounts over time.

 Since Help Scout’s primary expansion revenue is based on seats (our product costs another $20/month for every team member added to the Standard plan or $35/month per team member on the Plus plan), upselling tends to happen on its own — customers add more team members when it makes sense for them.

 When we do explicitly sell, our approach is more akin to cross-selling: rather than offer a bigger and better version of what you’re already using, we offer different plans with higher-level features you may need as your company grows.

-“Our philosophy is that if we create a great product across all three tiers — Free, Standard and Plus — our plans can move with you as you grow, but we’re not forcing you to upgrade,” Tim says.
+“Our philosophy is that if we create a great product across all tiers, our plans can move with you as you grow, but we’re not forcing you to upgrade,” Tim says.
 “It’s a natural process.”